KieranCG/Milestone2CardPairs/README.md

 A diverse set of visual elements, including icons representing animals, adds variety and interest to the card faces.
 Each card face is carefully designed to be visually distinct.

-![Card Faces](assets/images/playingcardfacesimage.png "Playing Card Faces Image") *Note: Insert an actual screenshot or graphic showcasing card faces.*
+![Card Faces](assets/images/playingcardfacesimage.png "Playing Card Faces Image")

 ##### Overlay Texts

 Overlay texts, such as "Click to Start," "Game Over," and "Victory," provide clear instructions and feedback throughout the game.
 The neon text effect enhances visibility.

-![Overlay Texts](assets/images/overlayimage.png "Overlay Image") *Note: Insert an actual screenshot or graphic of overlay texts.*
+![Overlay Texts](assets/images/overlayimage.png "Overlay Image")

 #### External APIs Integration